19th June – 19th July 2017

 FESTIVAL31 is a month-long, Liverpool-wide celebration of arts and culture from refugee communities, using creative and social activity to widen opportunities for discussion and understanding of the refugee experience.

 FESTIVAL31 brings together refugees, wider communities, individuals, grassroots, small and large organisations for a 31 day experience across the whole city every year, starting on the same day as national Refugee Week celebrations…

 FESTIVAL 31 2017 is on a roll!

-For 2016 (20th June – 20th July) there were lots of opportunities to get involved.
-Check out our 'Join Us' page if you've an idea or just want to get involved for 2017.
+Check out our 'Join Us' page if you've an idea or just want to get involved for 2017!

-Music, exhibitions, campaigning, discussions, song, socials, art actions, workshops, food, education, awareness raising, poetry, stand up, drama, schools workshops, flasmobs, drumming, film screenings & more
+Music, exhibitions, campaigning, discussions, song, socials, art actions, workshops, food, education, awareness raising, poetry, stand up, drama, schools workshops, flashmobs, drumming, film screenings & more

-See below for interviews with Bay TV, Up For Arts & BBC Radio Merseyside’s Upfront show for the 2015 programme.
+See below interviews with Bay TV, Up For Arts & BBC Radio Merseyside’s Upfront show from FESTIVAL31′s 2015 programme…

 Ngunan Adamu interviews commissioned artist Reagan Tesfemariam and festival co-ordinator Karen Wynne for BBC Radio Merseyside’s Upfront show.

 BBC Radio Merseyside’s Up For Arts team interview festival co-ordinator Karen Wynne.